Forms and Documents

 International students may need to discuss taking a break with International Student Support.

-Form Description Leave of absence If you have completed a semester of study and need to take a break, you must complete a leave of absence form.
+Form Description Leave of absence (pdf file) and Leave of absence (Word file) If you have completed a semester of study and need to take a break, you must complete a leave of absence form.
 If you are in a clinical program, approval from your program coordinator is required.

 How to transfer programs